Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-In the context of operating an automatic car with a hydraulic converter, it's essential to understand a few key points regarding safe gear selection.
+In an automatic car with a hydraulic converter, it's crucial to understand specific practices for safe operation.